THE BEST POWER METER PEDALS

-When comparing power meter pedals against the types of power meters that go on your cranks or in your chainset or at other places on your bike, I start by looking to see if there are any significant performance differences.
+When comparing the best power meter pedals against the types of power meters that go on your cranks or in your chainset or at other places on your bike, I start by looking to see if there are any significant performance differences.

-For the most part, and certainly for the purposes that most road cycling enthusiasts use power meters, you won’t get better or worse performance from one type of direct force power meter vs. another.
+For the most part, and certainly, for the purposes that most road cycling enthusiasts use power meters, you won’t get better or worse performance from one type of direct force power meter vs. another.

 I wouldn’t include power meters that you put on your handlebars that use air resistance to compute power in that comparison.
 I also acknowledge there are a few stinkers sold that don’t perform as well as most of the others but not because of the type of power meter they are.